wingunder/redis-plus-plus-modules/README.md

 }
 ```

 We now need to compile it.
-Note that we need to linking in the hiredis,
+Note that we need to link with the hiredis,
 redis++ and pthread libraries.
 The hiredis and redis++ libraries are
 installed in the `${REDIS_PLUS_PLUS_MODULES_DIR}/lib` directory.
 All
 include files are in the `${REDIS_PLUS_PLUS_MODULES_DIR}/include`